Get your copy of the NSCA CPT exam cheat sheet. It helps immensely for studying for the exam.

 Some things a personal trainer can do to accomplish face-to-face meetings would be:

-- create events that the target market is interested in attending, like workshops, presentations, open houses, and other social gatherings.
+- Create events the target market is interested in attending, like workshops, presentations, open houses, and other social gatherings.

 Although not as effective as in-person meetings, trainers may find it best to connect to their target market through online connections.